Webstop/core-styles/docs/guide/components.md

 subclassing we are able to apply styles common to all `circular-item` components and unique styles for each subclass.

+### SCSS Structure

+The namespaceing of a component is enforced by using Sass nesting.
+Sass nesting allows us to enforce the namespace of the component and write reliable styles.

+{% highlight scss %}
+.name {
+  margin: 15px;

+  .name-attribute-one {
+    ...
+  }
+  .name-attribute-two {
+    ...
+  }

+}
+{% endhighlight %}

+Notice in the example above the `name` class wraps around all other class of the component.
+This way if we forget to namespace the name of an attribute (or otherwise have a class name collision in some other part of our code) our rule set for an attribute will only work if it is located inside our component.
+Also, notice we have all our CSS classes namespaced with teh same value as the root element.
+Consider these examples:

+#### Price Example

+{% highlight scss %}
+.price {

+  .price-prefix {
+    ...
+  }
+  .price-suffix {
+    ...
+  }

+}
+{% endhighlight %}

+#### Shopping List Item Example

+{% highlight scss %}
+.shopping-list-item {

+  .shopping-list-item-name {
+    ...
+  }
+  .shopping-list-item-quantity {
+    ...
+  }

+}
+{% endhighlight %}

+_MMMmmm... nice clean namespacing!_

 ## Components within Components

 The whole point of components is to create discrete, reusable, parts.